rjsf-team/react-jsonschema-form/ISSUE_TEMPLATE.md

 ### Prerequisites

-- [ ] I have read the [documentation](https://github.com/mozilla-services/react-jsonschema-form/blob/master/README.md#readme).
+- [ ] I have read the [documentation](https://github.com/mozilla-services/react-jsonschema-form/blob/master/README.md#readme);
+- [ ] In the case of a bug report, I understand that providing a [SSCCE](http://sscce.org/) example is tremendously useful to the maintainers.

 ### Description